zalando/problem-spring-web/README.md

 ## Customization

-The problem handling process provided by `AdviceTrait` is built in a way that it allows for customization whenever the need arises.
-All of the following aspects can be overridden and tweaked:
+The problem handling process provided by `AdviceTrait` is built in a way that allows for customization whenever the need arises.
+All of the following aspects (and more) can be customized by implementing the appropriate advice trait interface:

 | Aspect              | Method(s)                   | Default                                                                                               |
 |---------------------|-----------------------------|-------------------------------------------------------------------------------------------------------|